Locate the fastest stall on a Tesla Supercharger

 Locate the best stall at a Tesla V3 Supercharger

 Since 2019 Tesla builds the new Supercharger V3 charging stations.
 These stations have the limitations with A/B not anymore.
-So you can take any stall you want.
-Unfortunately you can’t identify the stalls by sight easily.
-They look almost the same like V2 but have a thicker cable.
-But in your Tesla’s navigation system is an information about V2 and V3 stored in the Supercharger Details.
+So, you can take any stall you want.
+Unfortunately, you can’t identify the stalls immediately easily.
+They look almost the same as V2 but have a thicker cable.
+But in your Tesla’s navigation system is informing about V2 and V3 stored in the Supercharger Details.
 You may identify them by max Power.

 There is one disadvantage: the LED only flashes when the vehicle is not locked.
 This means if nobody is sitting in the vehicle, the LED is not visible.
 You can make the LED visible for a short time by pressing the button on the charging plug.
 But I don’t think it makes sense to tamper with other vehicles and therefore I advise against it.
 In case of doubt, it might be better to ask the other drivers who have been charging the longest.
 Or just try it out and park again, in case you have caught the stall where someone with a low battery level plugged in two minutes before.
 There it can happen that the charging of your vehicle dozes with about 30 kW for 15 minutes until more power is available from your neighbor.